Kathryn Bigelow’s stunning Oscar-winning drama THE HURT LOCKER delivers every time you watch it.

-I saw The Hurt Locker in the cinema when it came out.
+I saw THE HURT LOCKER when it was released.
 I’ve got the DVD and have watched it a bunch of times.
-But I found myself sitting in front of the TV to watch its network premiere and I’ve been thinking about it ever since.
+But I found myself sitting in front of the TV to watch its recent network premiere and I’ve been thinking about it ever since.

 And then there’s Kathryn Bigelow, whose achievement in direction was vastly and rightly honoured.
-Some would think for a woman to direct a story like this would be strange but she’s shown herself to be an artist of multiple genres in the past – moving between cop buddy action thriller, prophetic future vision, vampire drama and historical re-enactment.
-It didn’t feel like this was just another exploration into a new area though.
+Some would think for a woman to direct a hard-as-nails war story like this would be strange but she’s shown herself to be an artist of multiple genres in the past – moving between cop buddy action thriller, prophetic future vision, vampire drama and historical re-enactment.
+It didn’t feel like this was just another exploration of a familiar genre though.
 You can feel the passion and commitment to this story and these men in the fabric of every shot, every scene.
 I think she’ll make many other startling films but this will be the film she’ll be remembered for.

 If you haven’t been inside THE HURT LOCKER yet, it’s time you were.